"MOMENTAL" Project | A message from Ayana Onozuka on International Women's Day, March 8th

-``MOMENTAL'' is a video project by Ayana Onozuka, who continues to take on challenges as an athlete despite being the mother of a small child, and pursues the best version of herself.
+"MOMENTAL" is a video project by Ayana Onozuka, a mother of young children who continues to challenge herself as an athlete and pursues her best possible way of being.
+The documentary film, which

-In December, the STEEP website introduced Ayana Onozuka, who is taking on the challenge of this "MOMENTAL" project, and we are looking forward to the completion of the video this fall.
+In December,we introduced Ayana Onozuka, who is taking on this "MOMENTAL" project,and we are looking forward to the completion of the video this fall.

-The following is a message posted on Ayana Onozuka's Instagram on March 8th.
+Below is a message posted by Onozuka Ayana on Instagram on March 8th

 For me, skiing is life itself, and I can't imagine life without it.

-Thanks to the support of many people, I was able to win a medal at the Olympics and win the world title four times.
-After retiring from
+Thanks to the support of many people, I've been able to win medals at the Olympics, four world titles, and

-halfpipe competition, I jumped into the world of freeride and am still active as a professional skier.
-There is.
+after retiring from halfpipe competition, I jumped into the world of freeride and am currently active as a professional skier.

-In 2020, during the coronavirus pandemic, I found out I was pregnant right after the tournament, and gave birth to my first son in the same year.
+However, in 2020, during the COVID-19 pandemic, I found out I was pregnant right after a competition and gave birth to my eldest son that same year.

-I was able to celebrate what can be called the biggest life event for a woman.
+I experienced what is arguably the biggest life event for a woman.

-I began to have doubts about myself, who had only spent my life as an athlete, and wondered,
+I began to question myself, who had only ever lived as an athlete, and wondered,

-fortunately my family has given me their utmost support and I am able to continue my activities.
+fortunately my family has given me maximum support so I can continue my activities.

 However, I am the only mother my son has.

-On the other hand, as skier Ayana Onozuka, her time at the forefront is limited.
+On the other hand, the time I can be active at the forefront as skier Ayana Onozuka is also limited.

-And my answer was, ``I want to keep trying.''
+And the answer I came up with was, "I want to keep challenging myself."

-Just like back then when I was aiming to become a world champion, I always want to be better than yesterday.
+Just like when I was aiming to become a world champion, I always want to surpass the person I was yesterday.

-I want to try something, I want to take a step forward.
+want to challenge themselves, they want to take a step forward.

-That may be one way a mother should be, but I want to embody the idea that even mothers can take on challenges.
+That may be one way of being a mother, but I want to embody the idea that "mothers can also challenge themselves."

-This fall, he plans to release a video work called "MOMENTAL."
+This fall, I plan to release a video work called "MOMENTAL."

-When you break down the word "MOMENTAL," the words MOM (mother) and MENTAL (feelings) appear.
+If you break down the word "MOMENTAL," you get MOM - mother - and MENTAL - feelings -.

-And it became MOMENTAL, which is the perfect word to express who I am now.
+And MOMENTAL - present - it is the perfect word to describe who I am right now.

-This project will be a documentary film that depicts the conflict between her role as a mother and her desire to continue challenging herself after giving birth.
+This project will be a documentary video that reflects the conflict between being a mother and wanting to continue challenging myself, triggered by childbirth.

 Ayana Onozuka

-Born in Minamiuonuma City.
-While becoming a mother of one child, she is active as an active athlete.
-She is involved in a wide range of activities, including private coaching for national ski halfpipe athletes and special classes at elementary schools.
-Instagram: ayana_onozuka
+Born in 1988, from Minamiuonuma City.
+A mother of one, she continues to be an active athlete.
+Her activities are diverse, including private coaching for national ski halfpipe team members and teaching special classes at elementary schools.

 Information